F32Organization/Faithful32-1.12.2/README.md

 Gendustry | Not Implemented | gendustry
 Gravestone | Not Implemented | gravestone
 Guide API | Not Implemented | guideapi
-Immersive Engineering | Textures from 1.10 | immersiveengineering / minecraft
+Immersive Engineering | In Progress | immersiveengineering / minecraft
 Immersive Petroleum | Not Implemented | immersivepetroleum Industrialcraft 2 | In Progress | ic2 / minecraft
 Industrial Foregoing | Textures from 1.10 | industrialforegoing